-Just like global disruptive events before it, COVID-19 has left many organisations grappling with financial uncertainty and frozen headcounts.
-On the flipside, the pandemic has forced businesses to completely rethink and adapt business models, which requires significant manpower and flexibility.
+Like disruptive global events before it, COVID-19 has left many organisations grappling with financial uncertainty and frozen headcounts.
+On the flipside, the pandemic has forced companies to completely rethink and adapt business models, which requires significant investment and flexibility.

-During this time of uncertainty, contracting solutions can be an attractive prospect.
+During this time of ongoing uncertainty, contracting solutions in Australia can be an attractive prospect.
 They offer the opportunity to quickly hire someone with specialist skills to fill a short-term need, without the long-term overheads of bringing a permanent employee on board.

-Contract work, or the ‘gig economy’ as its commonly known, has been on the rise in recent years.
+Contract work, or the ‘gig economy’ as it’s commonly known, has been on the rise in recent years.
 According to a report by the Australian Bureau of Statistics, there are over a million independent contractors across the nation, making up just under 10% of the employed population.
-The Michael Page Salary Report also found that employer demand is stronger for flexible work arrangements and contract workers — a trend that is likely to continue growing, particularly in the wake of COVID-19.
+The Michael Page Talent Trends 21 report also found that employer demand is stronger for flexible work arrangements and contract workers — a trend that is likely to continue growing, as a shift that’s here to stay thanks to COVID-19.

 RELATED: Hiring in the New Mobile Economy

-Here are the major benefits organisations see from employing contract workers, both during and after times of global disruption.
+Here are the major benefits that organisations experience from employing contract workers, both during and after times of global disruption.

 1. Find and onboard employees quickly